zendframework/zf2-documentation/docs/languages/en/modules/zend.loader.class-map-autoloader.rst

        ),
    );

-An eqivalent INI style configuration might look like this:
+An equivalent INI style configuration might look like this:

 .. code-block:: ini
    :linenos: